jeremy-was/VolcanoMap/README.md

 # VolcanoMap

-The code produces a map showing volcanoes in USA, and shows name and height when clicked.
+This code produces a map showing volcanoes in USA, and shows name and height when clicked.
 Volcanoes colour coded based on height:
+Volcano data set is in volcanoes.txt in csv format.
 Green < 2000 metres,
 Orange 2000-3000 metres,
 Red >= 3000 metres